Field Accessors

 .

-While this approach works, it introduces unnecessary coupling between the api_base_url
+While this approach is syntactically valid, it introduces unnecessary coupling.
+If a provider only needs the api_base_url

 and auth_token